elhamdiaziz55-collab/hotel-network-security-lab/README.md

 exit
 ip default-gateway 192.168.1.1
 ```

-*Ref 2: Syslog server interface showing the service enabled and logs being received from network devices*

 ---

 ### Step 3 — Harden SSH v2 on All Routers

 Configured SSH v2 on all three routers to replace Telnet.
 Generated RSA 2048-bit keys, set authentication limits, and enabled login attempt logging.
 All VTY lines were restricted to SSH only.

-*Ref 3: SSH configuration on F1-Router showing SSHv2 enabled, RSA keys generated, and VTY lines restricted to SSH only*

 ---